a-cires/a-cires/README.md

 # Adrian Cires

-### Hello!
-This is my home GitHub page.

-### As a short intro, I am the current Avionics Lead for UMD Loop, the University of Maryland's University Rover Challenge (URC) team.
+###  Avionics Lead for UMD Loop, the University of Maryland's University Rover Challenge (URC) team.

+### How to reach me:

+- SCHOOL EMAIL: acires@terpmail.umd.edu

+Shoot me an email if you want to get in touch.

 <!--
 **a-cires/a-cires** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.